AWS CLI in S3

 In the

-.aws/configconfiguration file, add a parameter:ca_bundle = ~/.selectels3/root.crt
+.aws/configconfiguration file, add the following parameter:ca_bundle = ~/.selectels3/root.crt

 Working with AWS CLI